 (a) Interest.
 The outstanding principal balance of each credit subject hereto (i.e., any loan or advance hereunder) shall bear interest at the rate of interest set forth in the Line of Credit Note or other instrument or document executed in connection therewith.
-The Line of Credit Note or other instruments or documents executed in connection with the credit subject to this Agreement may calculate interest at a rate equal to the sum of an index rate of interest plus a margin rate of interest, as more particularly specified in such Line of Credit Note or other instruments or documents.
-In the event any index rate of interest would be less than zero percent (0.0%), then the index rate of interest shall be deemed to be zero percent (0.0%) and the Line of Credit Note or other instrument or document shall bear interest at a rate equal to such index rate of interest plus the margin rate of interest, as more particularly specified in such Line of Credit Note or other instrument or document.
+The Line of Credit Note or other instruments or documents executed in connection with the credit subject to this Agreement may calculate interest at a rate equal to the sum of an index rate of interest plus a margin rate of interest, as more particularly specified in such Line of Credit Note or other instruments.
+In the event any index rate of interest would be less than zero percent (0.0%), then the index rate of interest shall be deemed to be zero percent (0.0%) and the Line of Credit Note or other instrument or document shall bear interest at a rate equal to such index rate of interest plus the margin rate of interest, as more particularly specified in such Line of such index rate of interest plus the margin rate of interest, as more particularly specified in such Line of interest shall be deemed to be zero percent (0.0%) and the Line of Credit Note or other instrument or document shall bear interest at a rate equal to such index rate of interest plus the margin rate of interest, as more particularly specified in such Line of Credit Note or other instrument or document.

-- (b) Computation and Payment.
+(b) Computation and Payment.
 Interest shall be computed on the basis set forth in the Line of Credit Note or other instrument or document required hereby.
-Interest shall be payable at the times and place set forth in the Line of Credit Note or other instrument or document required hereby. - (c) Unused Commitment Fee.
+Interest shall be payable at the times and place set forth in the Line of Credit Note or other instrument or document required hereby.

+(c) Unused Commitment Fee.
 Borrower shall pay to Bank a fee equal to the rate per annum referenced below (computed on the basis of a 360-day year, actual days elapsed) on the daily unused amount of the Line of Credit, which fee shall be calculated on a quarterly (calendar) basis by Bank and shall be due and payable by Borrower in arrears on the first day of each calendar quarter, commencing on July 1, 2020.

-Level Total Leverage Ratio (as defined in Section 4.9(a)) Commitment Fee I Less than or equal to 1.50 to 1.00 0.05% II Greater than 1.50 to 1.00 but less than or equal to 2.50 to 1.00 0.10% III Greater than 2.50 to 1.00 0.15%
+Level Total Leverage Ratio (as defined in Section 4.9(a)) Unused Commitment Fee Ι Less than or equal to 1.50 to 1.00 0.05% II Greater than 1.50 to 1.00 but less than or equal to 2.50 to 1.00 0.10% III Greater than 2.50 to 1.00 0.15%